seven days and six nights in the Pearl of the Caribbean

 - Return to hotel to freshen up.

-- Visit a privately owned small tobacco farm that produces the leaves for the world-renowned Cuban cigar.
+- Afternoon visit a privately owned small tobacco farm that produces the leaves for the world-renowned Cuban cigar.
 You will need to walk part of the way for horse or oxen are the only other means of transportation.
 Meet the owners, third generation women who run the small farm.
 You will have a personal demonstration of hand rolling a Habano cigar and discuss with the ladies about the government oversight of the tobacco production and sales.
 Learn the Cuban government’s process for pricing and delivery of the leaves.
 (Included) You may purchase excellent hand rolled cigars that the three generations of women in the family prepare in the evenings.
 (Optional)

 - Breakfast in hotel.
 (Included)